mrunmayeejog/example-applications/jupyter-notebooks/README.md

 ### Spark Magic Usage

-The Spark kernel provides some predefined magics, which are special commands that you can call with %%.
+The Spark kernel provides some predefined magics, which are special commands that you can call with %% i.e %%MAGICNAME.
 Load 'sparkmagic' in order to interact with Spark from jupyter notebook.

    ![Sparkmagic load magics](images/jupyter-sparkmagic-magics.png)